sweksha-cloud/chatbot-workshop/README.md

-# 🦙📚 LlamaIndex Chatbot with Google Gemini
+# 🦙📚 Demonstration chatbot with Streamlit, LlamaIndex and Google Gemini

-Build a chatbot powered by LlamaIndex that augments Google Gemini with local documents.
+Build a chatbot hosted on Streamlit Community Cloud and powered by LlamaIndex that augments Google Gemini with local documents.
 This repository is used in the Build Your Own AI Chatbot offered by <a href="https://library.sjsu.edu/digitalhumanities">King Library's Digital Humanities Center</a>.
 The original code for this chatbot is based on the chabtot described in <a href="https://blog.streamlit.io/build-a-chatbot-with-custom-data-sources-powered-by-llamaindex/">this blog post.</a>

 The demo chatbot is an expert on the works of author Rabindranath Tagore.
 Fork the repository and add your own documents to create a chatbot that focuses on a different topic.